 David’s love for high places has led him to establish a career in the mountains.
 Initiated to skiing and climbing at a young age, he continued to develop this passion into adulthood and has applied his skills to help others meet their mountain goals.
 He has been guiding guests climbing, skiing and mountaineering for more than 20 years.

 He has successfully guided clients on the highest peaks of Western Canada and Europe.
 He has successfully guided clients on the highest peaks of Western Canada and Europe.
 His broad guiding background includes work for the Canadian Cat & Heli-ski industry, numerous backcountry ski lodges, ski & mountaineering programs in remote mountain ranges.
 As a guide, David looks forward to sharing his skills & passion for adventure with you.
 He is particularly invested in giving you the means to define and achieve your goals while safely maximizing your experience.
 When not skiing or climbing guiding, he enjoys exploring first ascents and descents in remote mountain areas.
 He is fluent in both French & English.
-He lives in Nelson BC with his 13 year old son.
+He lives in Nelson BC with his teenage son.